itsluap/luap-server/resources/[qb]/[vehicles]/indigo-vehiclesales/README.md

 # indigo-vehiclesales
-Used Car Sale for indigo-core Framework :blue_car:
+Used Car Sale for qb-core Framework :blue_car:

 # License